 A. Master data management tools help businesses track essential company data or master data and offer insights into goals, clients, customers, and operations.

-They draw information from various departments and domains and single out core data relevant to an organization.
+They draw information from various departments and domains and single out core data analysis relevant to an organization.
 These tools also help you identify metrics and pinpoint areas of concern, individual department success areas, productivity areas, and ROI.

 Q4.
 What are the components of data management?